sourcegraph/about/handbook/engineering/web/testing.md

 For React components, this can mean writing components that take **children** instead of hard-coding them, which also makes snapshot tests assert fewer implementation details.

+For RxJS code, this can mean implementing logic as _operators_ (functions taking an Observable and returning an Observable).

 ## Guidelines for writing tests

 ### Use specific assertion functions